semgrep/bento/README.md

 `bento check` will exit with a non-zero exit code if it finds issues in your code (see [Exit Codes](#exit-codes)).

 If you need help setting up Bento with another CI provider please [open an issue](https://github.com/returntocorp/bento/issues/new?template=feature_request.md).
-Documentation PRs welcome if you set up Bento with a CI provider that isn't documented here!
+Documentation PRs welcome if you set up Bento with a CI provider that isn’t documented here!

 ## Bento Checks